 In August 2018, the FASB issued ASU 2018-15, "Intangibles-Goodwill and Other-Internal-Use Software: Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract".
 The FASB issued ASU 2018-15 to align the requirements for capitalizing implementation costs in a cloud computing arrangement service contract with the requirements for capitalizing implementation costs incurred for an internal-use software license.
 ASU 2018-15 will be effective for the Company's fiscal year 2020, with the option to early adopt prior to the effective date.
-The Company is currently evaluating the impact that this updated standard will have on its consolidated financial statements.
+The Company adopted ASU 2018-15 as of January 1, 2019.

 In August 2018, the SEC issued Release No. 33-10532 that amends and clarifies certain financial reporting requirements.
 The principal change to our financial reporting will be the inclusion of the annual disclosure requirement of changes in stockholders' equity in Rule 3-04 of Regulation S-X to interim periods.
-We will adopt this new rule beginning with our financial reporting for the quarter ended March 31, 2019.
-Upon adoption, we will include our Consolidated Statements of Stockholders' Equity with each quarterly filing on Form 10-Q.
+We adopted this new rule beginning with our financial reporting for the quarter ended March 31, 2019.